-Federal and state funding provided for mental health IEP services and AB 602 Block Grant funding will be set aside in the Santa Barbara County SELPA (SBCSELPA) Budget shared cost to pay the costs of LEA nonpublic school placements (NPS) made via an IEP decision as specified below.
-Funding will also be set aside to cover costs of SBCSELPA-approved audiological services.
-For students found eligible for special education as emotionally disturbed (ED) who are placed in a nonpublic school (NPS) placement due to mental health related concerns shall be funded as follows:
+Federal and state funding provided for mental health IEP services and AB 602 Block Grant funding will be set aside in the Santa Barbara County SELPA (SBCSELPA) Budget shared cost to pay the costs of LEA nonpublic school placements (NPS) made via an IEP decision as specified below For students found eligible for special education as emotionally disturbed (ED) who are placed in a nonpublic school (NPS) placement due to mental health related concerns shall be funded as follows:

-- Only the residential treatment and mental health costs will be eligible for payment through SBCSELPA shared mental health funding as per the funding formula specified in this policy - SBCSELPA to fund one slot for LEAs with ADA of 5,000 or less at 100% of one - placement for the first year/12 months, 50% for the second year/12 months, and 30% for the third year/12 month. - SBCSELPA to fund a second slot for LEAs with ADA of 5,001-7,000 at 100% of one placement for the first year/12 months, 50% for the second year/12 months, and 30% for the third year/12 months. - SBCSELPA to fund a third slot for LEAs with ADA of 7000 or more, not to exceed a total of 3 SBCSELPA funded slots in any given year for LEAs who serve students in grades K-8 at 100% for the first year/12 months, 50% for the second year/12 months, and 30% for the third year/12 months. - LEAs who serve students in grades 9th-12th shall receive one additional SBCSELPA funded NPS slot per year at 100% of one placement for the first year/12 months, 50% for the second year/12 months, and 30% for the third year/12 month. - Santa Ynez Valley Special Education Consortium LEAs and SBCEO Direct Service LEAs shall each be treated as one LEA for purposes of this policy. - Once the NPS (residential or non-residential) placement costs exceed the set aside SBCSELPA mental health funding in a given school year, any ongoing future excess costs incurred at the SBCSELPA level will be billed back to districts proportionately by total days each district had a student in a NPS placement throughout the school year.
-These excess costs will be calculated at the current fiscal year end and will billed back to the districts.
+- Only the residential treatment and mental health costs will be eligible for payment through SBCSELPA shared mental health funding as per the funding formula specified in this policy - SBCSELPA to fund one slot for LEAs with ADA of 5,000 or less at 100% of one placement for the first year/12 months, 50% for the second year/12 months, and 30% for the third year/12 month. - LEAs who serve students in grades 9th-12th shall receive one additional SBCSELPA funded NPS slot per year at 100% of one placement for the first year/12 months, 50% for the second year/12 months, and 30% for the third year/12 month. - Santa Ynez Valley Special Education Consortium LEAs and SBCEO Direct Service LEAs shall each be treated as one LEA for purposes of this policy. - Once the NPS (residential or non-residential) placement costs exceed the set aside SBCSELPA mental health funding in a given school year, any ongoing future excess costs incurred at the SBCSELPA level will be billed back to districts proportionately by total days each district had a student in a NPS placement throughout the school year.
+These excess costs will be calculated at the current fiscal year end and will be billed back to the districts.

-Placements will be funded as stipulated above in the order the students is placed and shall not be based on the cost of placement.
+Placements will be funded as stipulated above in the order the students are placed and shall not be based on the cost of placement.